ninjah187/ngx-mvu/README.md

 ### Update functions piping
 It is possible to pipe update functions.

-This results in code being easier to understand, better reusability and composability.
+This results in code being easier to understand, more reusable and composable.

-Please note that UI repaint is triggered only after all the updates are applied, so it is very fast and guarantees state consistency.
+Please note that UI repaint is triggered only after all the updates are applied, so it is very fast and guarantees state consistency across repaints.

 ```ts
 const increment = (): Update<IncrementState> = ({ value }) => ({ value: value + 1 });